Founding Member Special: 50% off Pro & Enterprise for 12 months Claim Yours →

 Looking at two five-generation pedigrees side by side, trying to find who appears in both.
 This is error-prone and tedious.
 Software should do this instantly.

-You know the great-grandfather had hip dysplasia.
-But that knowledge is in your head, not connected to his entry in the pedigree.
-When someone else looks at the pedigree, they don't see it.
+You know the great-grandsire had a health issue, or that a certain line throws a specific trait.
+But that knowledge is in your head, not connected to the pedigree.
+When someone else looks at it, they don't see what you see.

-Buyer wants a pedigree.
-You're scanning papers or using a separate pedigree program to generate a printable chart.
-It's not integrated with the rest of their puppy information.
+A buyer wants a pedigree.
+You're scanning papers or using a separate program to generate a chart.
+It's not connected to the rest of their animal's information.

 Hypothetical breedings require recreation